Fiona-QOE/My-personal-website/README.md

 # My CV is made up out of the following sections:
 - About Me
 - My Skills
+- Previous Work Experience within Capitec Bank
+- My Qualifications
-- Projects
+- Projects &
 - Contact Information
-- Previous Work Experience
-- and My Qualifications

 This is the link to access my GitHub page for easy navigation ...???///